slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The truth will set you free, but first it will piss you off."
 -- Gloria Steinem*

-> *"Truth prevails where opinions are free."
--- Tom Paine*

-> *"Exactitude is not truth."
--- Henry Matisse*

-> *"The color of truth is gray."
--- Andre Gide*

-> *"The best way to get a correct answer on the internet is to post an obviously wrong answer and wait for someone to correct you."
--- Kevin Kelly*

-> *"The truth is generally seen, rarely heard."
--- Robert Green*

-> *The closer you are to the truth, the more silent you become inside." (...)
-"I went looking for truth and all I found was love.
-I went looking for love and all I found was truth." (...)
-"If it hurts to hear it, look for the truth in it.
-If it comforts to hear it, look for the lie in it."
--- Naval Ravikant*

 > *"Words are used, first and foremost, to soften the inflexibility of truth."
 -- rapahelz@x*